 Invest in your own IP and teams

 It’s both risky and expensive to rely on KOLs or KOCs to help you build your brand.
 Whilst it might take longer, it is probably safer in the long term (& cheaper) to invest in your own teams who will take over the bulk of your livestreaming activity.
 You can always use a professional KOL for special festivals such as Singles Day.
+This was essential in both 2020 & 2021.
 Of course this is not purely limited to Bilibili marketing but the technique should be spread across all the platforms on which you are active

 If you’d like to learn more about working with me for support on your internationalisation projects or personal export knowledge, you can book a 30 minute international clarity call here.